ddworken/hishtory/README.md

 curl https://hishtory.dev/install.py | HISHTORY_OFFLINE=true python3 -
 ```

-This disables syncing and it is not possible to re-enable syncing after doing this.
+This disables syncing completely so that the client will not rely on the hiSHtory backend at all.
+You can also change the syncing status via `hishtory syncing enable` or `hishtory syncing disable`.

 </blockquote></details>